joelbyler/intro_to_rails_on_cloud9/readme.md

 We're going to be working with:

-* Ruby 2.1 or 2.2 installed via RVM (Mac or Linux) or RailsInstaller (Windows)
+* The Cloud9 online editor
+* Ruby 2.3, thanks to cloud9
 * Rails 4.2.x
 * Bundler
+* Rake
 * SQLite
-* The text editor of your choice

 Everything should be set up the night before during our install-fest.
 Please ensure you have everything working before you show up for RailsBridge on Saturday.